kilpkonn/msc-thesis/main.typ

 ```],
 caption: [
     Builder pattern in Rust.
-    Setter methods do not change the type of term.
+    Setter methods return a value of the receiver type.
   ],
 ) <rust-builder>
-As we can see from the changes of type added in comments the type of the term only changes on the first and last line of the function body.
+The type of the term only changes on the first and last line of the function body.
 As the lines in the middle do not affect the type of the builder in any way there is also no way for the term search to generate them.
-Machine learning models however are not affected by this as it may be possible to derive those lines from the function docstring, name or rest of the context.
+Machine learning models however are not affected by this as it may be possible to derive those lines from the function documentation, name or rest of the context.

 Although the machine learning models are able to generate more complex code they have also downside of having lots of uncertainty in them.
 It is very hard to impossible for any human to understand what are the outputs for any given input.